Postcrossing: History

 Postcrossing was created by Paulo Magalhães.
-It was initially a hobby based on his enjoyment of receiving postcards: "The element of surprise of receiving postcards from different places in the world (many of which you would probably never have heard of) can turn your mailbox into a box of surprises – and who wouldn't like that?"
-He started the website on July 14, 2005, hosted at his home on an old computer in clothes closet.
+It was initially a hobby based on his enjoyment of receiving postcards: "The element of surprise of receiving postcards from different places in the world (many of which you would probably never have heard of) can turn your mailbox into a box of surprises–and who wouldn't like that?"
+He started the website on July 14, 2005, hosted at his home on an old computer in a clothes closet.
 The project rapidly grew internationally, initially via word-of-mouth then promoted by media attention.